 Photo by Innerbody Research

-Created by the skincare company Civant, Meladerm was designed to reduce the appearance of hyperpigmentation without relying on inclusions like hydroquinone, parabens, mineral oil, petrolatum, sulfates, or phthalates.
+Created by the skincare company Civant, Meladerm is intended to reduce the appearance of hyperpigmentation without relying on common prescription-strength skin-brightening ingredients such as hydroquinone, retinoids, or steroids.
+Additionally, the company leaves out harsh inclusions that could irritate sensitive skin, like parabens, mineral oil, artificial fragrances, petrolatum, sulfates, and phthalates.

 Photo by Innerbody Research

-To see optimal results from Meladerm, it’s recommended that you use it twice per day.
-Before applying it, it’s ideal to first wash or cleanse your skin thoroughly.
+To see optimal results from Meladerm, the company recommends that you use it twice per day.
+Before applying the cream, it’s important to first wash or cleanse your skin thoroughly.
 Then, you can massage one pump of product into the hyperpigmented area.
 (In our testing of Meladerm, we found that a half-pump can be enough in some cases, basically doubling the amount of product per bottle.)
-After applying the cream — which we found in testing to have a very faint, clean, almost citrusy scent — allow it to dry for about ten minutes before using any other products.
+After applying the cream — which our testers described as having a very faint, almost citrusy scent, likely due to the lemon extract — allow it to dry for about ten minutes before using any other products.

 Photo by Innerbody Research